GoogleCloudPlatform/PerfKitBenchmarker/README.md

 `C:\\Users\\\<user\>\\AppData\\Local\\GitHub\\PortableGit\_\<guid\>\\bin`

 ## Install `gcloud` and setup authentication
 Instructions: https://developers.google.com/cloud/sdk/.
-If you're using linux you can run the command below.
+If you're using OS X or Linux you can run the command below.

 When prompted pick the local folder, then Python project, then the defaults for all the rest
 ```